Supreme Court upholds DACA, but the program is still in jeopardy

-The IRC’s Pathways to Citizenship program strives to ensure equal protection under the law and civic integration of refugees and immigrants by assisting them to achieve U.S. citizenship.
+Across the country, the IRC’s Pathways to Citizenship program strives to ensure equal protection under the law and civic integration of refugees and immigrants— aspiring new Americans— by assisting them to achieve U.S. citizenship.

 - The IRC assists refugees and immigrants in obtaining Lawful Permanent Resident Status (“Green Card”).